Five Great Holiday Gifts for Writers

 FIVE GREAT HOLIDAY GIFTS FOR WRITERS

-If you’ve known a writer, you know they can be picky (some might even say pretentious).
+If you know any writers, then you know they can be picky (some might even say pretentious).
 But it’s really not that hard buying gifts for the writers in your life – especially not with TWFH on your side.
 Here we’ve put together a list of five of our favorite gifts and gadgets for writers.

-3. For jewelry lovers out there, give a writer in your life one of these stylish Ted Baker gold pen necklaces.
-At just over $30, these necklaces are truly affordable chic.
+For jewelry lovers out there, give a writer in your life one of these stylish Ted Baker gold pen necklaces.
+At just under $40, these necklaces are truly affordable chic.
 And best of all, your writer will never have to scramble around looking for lost pens.

-4. Books, books, books.
+Books, books, books!
 Seems like a typical choice for writers.
 For a more practical approach to book-giving, try the new 2020 Writer’s Market line.
 It’ll help your writer make a little cash and get published (a great encouragement as the new year approaches).

 - 0 Comment